-Our Activities Director Sherry leads interactive music sessions with the accordion and singing 3-5 times a week.
-We also have musicians perform including singing Girl Scouts, Barbara Friedman of Music Memories, electronic keyboard and golden oldies by Mr. Charles Scott Sr. and various duos and trios from the community.
+Our Activities Director Sherry leads interactive music sessions with the accordion and singing 2-3 times a week.
+We also have various musicians who perform including singing Girl Scouts, Barbara Friedman of Music Memories, electronic keyboard and golden oldies by Mr. Charles Scott Sr. and various duos and trios from the community.

 Are provided periodically to attractions in the area.
-Past outings have included the Minnesota Landscape Arboretum and Apple Haus, Dairy Queen, fishing at Lake Riley off a pontoon boat, and lunch at Monka Beans in downtown Hopkins.
+Past outings have included the Minnesota Landscape Arboretum and Apple Haus, Hopkins Farmers Market, Dairy Queen, fishing at Lake Riley off a pontoon boat, and lunch at Monka Beans in downtown Hopkins.

-We provide daily planned activities for our residents.
-Able residents have daily chores including sweeping, gardening, laundry folding, mail fetching, and animal care, which increases self-esteem and helps delay cognitive decline.
-Planned activities include music therapy, baking, flower planting, assisting with meal prep, music sessions, tea parties, holiday decorating and parties.
-Every Friday afternoon is Happy Hour with non-alcoholic cocktails, music and joke telling.
+We provide daily planned activities for resident engagement.
+Some residents also have daily chores including laundry folding, mail fetching, and rolling silverware which increases self-esteem and helps delay cognitive decline.
+Planned activities include music therapy, baking, flower planting, music sessions, tea parties, holiday decorating and parties.
+Every Friday afternoon is Happy Hour with non-alcoholic cocktails, appetizers, socializing and music.

 Local clergy visit on a regular basis to provide various spiritual services to our residents who are of different faith backgrounds.
 We welcome and support residents from all spiritual backgrounds.